pmelchior/usrp-sciprog/SETUP-INSTALLATION.md

     ```
     wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh
     ```

+    To execute the script, type:
+    ```
+    ./Anaconda3-2021.05-Linux-x86_64.sh
+    ```

+    If it doesn't execute, you need to change the access permissions and make it executable (we will learn what this means during [day1](https://github.com/pmelchior/usrp-sciprog/blob/master/day1/1-terminal-and-cmd-line.md#aparte):
+    ```
+    chmod 755 Anaconda3-2021.05-Linux-x86_64.sh
+    ```

 4. To access the content of your Linux distribution from your windows interface you should follow the steps described on [this website](https://www.howtogeek.com/261383/how-to-access-your-ubuntu-bash-files-in-windows-and-your-windows-system-drive-in-bash/).
 The summary is as follows:

     Go to your home directory (e.g. `C:\Users\remyj`) on windows with your usual graphical interface.
 Among the tabs on the top right click `View` and tick the `Hidden items`  box, then open `AppData\Local\Packages`